edgelesssys/contrast/dev-docs/security-overview.md

 ```

-🔗 For details, visit the [Contrast documentation](https://docs.edgeless.systems/contrast/components/overview).
+For details, visit the [Contrast documentation](https://docs.edgeless.systems/contrast/components/overview).

 ## Runtime Policy

 A key element of a CVM in Contrast is its runtime policy, a fundamental component of Kata Containers.
 The runtime policy is attached to the CVM and enforced by the `kata-agent`, which runs within the CVM.
 It strictly regulates and verifies host-to-CVM communication, ensuring that:

-- ✅ Only approved workload images can be started inside the CVM.
+- Only approved workload images can be started inside the CVM.
-- ✅ Execution of additional unauthorized processes is prohibited.
+- Execution of additional unauthorized processes is prohibited.
-- ✅ Unexpected environment variables can't be injected.
+- Unexpected environment variables can't be injected.

 A CVM's runtime policy is automatically generated by the Contrast CLI based on the initial pod definition in the deployment YAML.

 Runtime policies are written in [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) and are automatically added to the pod definition as Base64-encoded annotations in the deployment YAML.

-🔗 For details, visit the [Contrast documentation](https://docs.edgeless.systems/contrast/components/policies).
+For details, visit the [Contrast documentation](https://docs.edgeless.systems/contrast/components/policies).

 ## Attestation

 Attestation is a key mechanism of confidential computing that enables hardware-enforced, provider-independent verification of CVMs.

 The integrity and authenticity of CVMs are verified through attestation.
-Each creation of a CVM generates a hardware-enforced attestation report, which is signed using a secret key.
-This secret key is derived from a vendor-introduced secret embedded in the chip during production.
+Each creation of a CVM generates a hardware-enforced attestation report, which is signed using a private key.
+This private key is derived from a vendor-introduced secret embedded in the chip during production.
 As a result, the attestation report serves as independent evidence of the CVM's state.
 It's signed by:

 - **The Versioned Chip Endorsement Key (VCEK)**: A unique key derived from the chip's embedded secret and its security version number.